Through a Compressed Lens: Investigating The Impact of Quantization on Factual Knowledge Recall: Results

-\paragraph{Latent Multi-hop Reasoning Analysis.} Figure~\ref{fig:lmhr_diff} outlines that, for \lm{Qwen2.5-\{7B,14B\}}, quantization generally leads to weaker internal recall of the bridge entity $e_2$ across most layers, while the degradation of output $e_3$ consistency across layers remains mixed.
-Table~\ref{tab:lmhr} reveals that \texttt{bib8} is the most effective quantization method at preserving performance.
-Meanwhile, we find that quantization substantially affects the first hop $r_1(e_1)$, by as much as $30.08\%$, while its impact on the second hop is minimal, with an average of degradation of only $4.25\%$.
-Moreover, the $r_2(r_1(e_1))$ performance deterioration due to quantization is strongly correlated with the ability to correctly predict the bridge entities $r_1(e_1)$, as indicated by a Spearman's correlation of $0.93$.
-Exceptionally, we observe that for \lm{Qwen2.5-72B}, quantization has a positive effect on overall performance, which can be attributed to the regularization effect \cite{park-etal-2022-robust} or the noise introduced by quantization \cite{li2024investigating}, as discussed in \S\ref{subsec:results_explainability}. \looseness=-1
+\paragraph{Quantization affects the first-hop Reasoning the most.} Table~\ref{tab:lmhr_llama} reveals that quantization substantially affects the first hop $r_1(e_1)$, by as much as $30.08\%$, while its impact on the second hop is minimal, with an average of degradation of only $4.25\%$.
+The $r_2(r_1(e_1))$ deterioration due to quantization is strongly correlated with the ability to correctly predict the bridge entities $r_1(e_1)$, as indicated by a Spearman's correlation of $0.93$.
+Nevertheless, the FKR deterioration is not dramatic and considerably acceptable (e.g., \lm{Qwen2.5-7B} shows a minor average deterioration of 0.77\%). \looseness=-1